dso-org/deep-symbolic-optimization/dsr/dsr/parsedata/readme.txt

+IMPORTANT: sometimes the characte '"' may cause a problem because of the enconding.
+I tried " encoding='utf-8' " but that did not work.
+So, I had to manually substitute problematic characters

+pandas is being used to read with a package called chardet that can identify the enconding used.

 The code implemented in this package reads the data sets from a csv, parses it (using sympy) and loads them in a dictionary.
 The following classes were implemented:
   ParseData: parses the data